 No pet insurance company covers pre-existing conditions, but a pre-existing condition will never prevent you from obtaining pet insurance coverage.
 Whether your pet’s pre-existing condition is curable or not will determine your coverage options for that condition.

 Embrace is one of the few companies that distinguishes between curable and incurable pre-existing conditions, allowing for the greatest long-term coverage.
 Before signing up, it is important to understand what pre-existing conditions your pet insurance company deems curable or incurable.
 Curable pre-existing conditions may be covered if the pet goes 12 months symptom and treatment free while incurable pre-existing conditions will never be covered.

-If your cat or dog has had any of the following conditions prior to enrolling in an Embrace plan any related recurrence will be excluded for 12 months from the date of the last episode:
+If your cat or dog has been diagnosed with or shown signs/symptoms of the following conditions prior to enrolling in an Embrace Pet Insurance plan any related recurrence will be excluded for 12 months from the date of the last episode:

 If your pet's medical history shows no further episodes subsequent to this then, at our discretion, we will reinstate coverage for these conditions moving forward.